gcallah/SoftwareEngineering/md/chap1.md

 As stated in the preface, software engineering is important because:
 * More people are relying on software syystems
-* It is cheaper to use such techniques for professional systems as it generally has quality assurance, lowers cost, and is good for long-term maintence.
+* It is cheaper to use such techniques for professional systems as they generally have quality assurance, lower cost, and are more maintainable.

 Sofware produced can be split into two categories (textbook pg.
 20-21):

 * **Generic products**
   * These are stand-alone general-purpose products sold to any customers/consumers
   * Ex) PC software such as graphics/art programs, project management tools